nachivpn/nachivpn.github.io/index.md

 ## Some things I've done in the past
 * Masters in Computer Science (Algorithms, Logic and Languages) at Chalmers University, Sweden
 * Summer student at CERN
-* Backend development/consultant at/for a bunch of startups
+* Backend development/consultant at/for a few startups
 * Bachelors in Computer Science at National Institute of Technology, Calicut (India)